 This program, which began in northeastern North Carolina waters and has since expanded statewide, improves fish habitat and water quality and supports the coastal economy.
 The program’s expansion enabled the Federation to hire more significant numbers of commercial fishermen to collect more lost pots.

-This program was initially funded by the North Carolina Sea Grant and the NOAA Marine Debris Program beginning in 2014, NOAA provided additional support to continue the efforts in 2015 and 2016.
-The North Carolina General Assembly helped to provide funds to expand the program to a coastwide effort in 2017-2019, and again in 2022 as part of a large-scale marine debris removal project.
+This program was initially funded by the North Carolina Sea Grant and the NOAA Marine Debris Program.
+Beginning in 2014, NOAA provided additional support to continue the efforts in 2015 and 2016.
+The North Carolina General Assembly helped to provide funds to expand the program to a coastwide effort in 2017-2019 and again in 2022 as part of a large-scale marine debris removal project.
 The Commercial Fishing Resource Fund Program provided funding support to restart the project in 2021 after resources were not available to conduct the work in 2020.
-The Commercial Fishing Resource Program continued to fund the project 2023-2025.
+The Commercial Fishing Resource Program continued to fund the project through 2023-2025.

 Recent Updates